 A. Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).

-If you, have answered yes/partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air)
+Yes If you, have answered yes/partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air) Oil If you have answered yes, please answer the 3 o uestions below: B. When was your central heating system or partial central heating system installed?
+20015 B. When was your central heating system or 20015 No B. When was your central heating system or partial central heating system installed?
+C. Do you have a maintenance contract for year).

-Oil fired boiler radiators

-If you have answered yes, please answer the 3 questions below:

-B. When was your central heating system or partial central heating system installed?

-radiators not known, new boiler Jan 2021

-C. Do you have a maintenance contract for the central heating system?

-If you have answered yes, please give details of the company with which you have a maintenance agreement:

-N/A

-D. When was your maintenance agreement last renewed?
-(Please provide the month and year).

-N/A